rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Uninstall 2.8" screen display

-In case you need to uninstall the 2.8"display, turn off the system and remove the microSD card.
+In case you need to uninstall the 2.8" display, turn off the system and remove the microSD card.
 Plug the microSD to windows pc and edit the config.txt file.
 Comment the last section [all] at the end of the file using #, like the following.

 <img src="picture/config2.PNG" width=950>

 Save the config file and place the microSD back into the Raspberry Pi and Turn it on.
 The video signal is back to the mini HMDI port and your big monitor will works again.
-Remove all # that you inserted to get the 2.8" display back.
+Remove all # that you inserted to get back the 2.8" display.

 # Brightness adjustment (2.8" Display only)